 Certificate's Objective The Game Business & Esports undergraduate certificate program provides you with a foundational knowledge of the business behind gaming entities and esports events.
 You will be equipped with basic skills in audio and visual media creation, digital delivery methods, and an introduction to engagement and marketing tactics across gaming communities.
 Upon completion of this certificate program, the knowledge and skills gained will enhance your insight into the gaming industry and prepare you to pursue opportunities in this dynamic field.

-Code Title Credit Hours

-GBE1001 Introduction to the Gaming Industry 4.0
+GBE1001

 Month 2

 Code Title Credit Hours

 GBE1021 Introduction to Esports Production 4.0

 Month 3

 Code Title Credit Hours

-MKT210 Introduction to Marketing 4.0
+Couc Introduction to Marketing 4.0

-Month 4

-Code Title Credit Hours

-MKT163 Storytelling for Marketing 3.0

-Month 5

-Code Title Credit Hours

-VID1555 Video-Sharing Platforms 4.0